joeyouss/joeyouss/README.md

 - 🌱 I am currently an MLH fellow - working on HOWDOI (an open-source python-based CLI tool which answeres your queries in the command line itself.)
 - 👩‍💻 I find my technical interests in Problem Solving, Full-stack development,Technical writing, Machine Learning and open source !.
 - 👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.
+- 🖋️ I am an artist and I love everything that is drawn by hand or digitally !

 ## Experience